R&D & Funding

 The government has announced changes to the immigration rules for researchers and scientists.
 The new Global Talent Visa will introduce new routes for researchers to work and live in the UK.
 Individuals wishing to apply for the new visa will be able to do so from 20 February 2020.

 At the end of the Transition Period, depending on the terms of any future relationship agreed with the EU, there are likely to be changes that could affect to business’ R&D activities and funding.
+The links to guidance below include some previous no deal advice provided by the Government, which could be relevant if there is no agreement on a future relationship with the EU before the end of 2020.

 UK regulations on access to genetic resources and the fair and equitable sharing of benefits arising from their utilisation (the Nagoya Protocol) that will continue to be operable after the UK leaves the EU